-Thomas Moore (28 May 1779 – 25 February 1852), was an Irish writer, poet, and lyricist who was widely regarded in the late Georgian era as Ireland's "national bard".
+Thomas Moore (28 May 1779 – 25 February 1852), was an Irish writer, poet, and lyricist who was widely regarded as Ireland's "national bard" during the late Georgian era.
 The acclaim rested primarily on the popularity of his Irish Melodies (with the first of ten volumes appearing in 1808).
 In...

 To the soul, there is hardly anything more healing than friendship.